AAP ANNUAL CONFERENCE

 Due to the ongoing COVID-19 pandemic, the 2021 conference will take place ONLINE from August 2-4, 2021.
 For more information, please see the CFP below.

-All attendees must register using the link below.
-Registration will open in June 2021--check back for more details!
+All attendees must register using the link below by Monday July 19, 2021.
+Full schedule of events will be posted in June 2021--check back for more details!

 Association for Asian Performance 21st Annual Conference